webaware/ssl-insecure-content-fixer/readme.txt

 See the [SSL Insecure Content Fixer website](https://ssl.webaware.net.au/) for more details.

+= Translations =

+If you'd like to help out by translating this plugin, please [sign up for an account and dig in](https://translate.webaware.com.au/projects/ssl-insecure-content-fixer).

 == Installation ==

 1. Either install automatically through the WordPress admin, or download the .zip file, unzip to a folder, and upload the folder to your /wp-content/plugins/ directory.
 Read [Installing Plugins](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins) in the WordPress Codex for details.